robertbrodrecht/launchpad/_codex/js.md

 2. Custom events for scrollStart, scrollEnd, resizeStart, and resizeEnd.
 3. Manage built-in fleible content, i.e. accordion list.
 4. 60FPS scrolling hack to improve scrolling on complex sites.
 Just add a data-scroll-helper attribute to the body.
-5. Ajax page loads.
-6. HTML5 Application Cache management.
+5. HTML5 Application Cache management.
-7. Startup Image management for Apple's "Add to Home Screen" feature.
+6. Startup Image management for Apple's "Add to Home Screen" feature.
-8. Mobile nav menu management.
+7. Mobile nav menu management.
-9. Feature detection for important things so you don't HAVE to use Modernizr.
+8. Feature detection for important things so you don't HAVE to use Modernizr.
    1. 2x DPI detection.
    2. Touch support.
    3. Position sticky support.
    4. CSS Transition support.
-10. Height Matching.
+9. Height Matching.

 Some of these features require more detailed explanation.